Louisiana vs. Texas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas State Stats and Trends

-- In Texas State's seven games this year, it has four wins against the spread.
+- Texas State has played seven games, with four wins against the spread.

-- Texas State's games this season have hit the over on four of seven set point totals (57.1%).
+- Texas State's games this season have gone over the total in four out of seven opportunities (57.1%).

-- Texas State is 3-1 against the spread and 2-2 overall when the team records more than 22.0 points.
+- Texas State is 3-1 against the spread and 2-2 overall when the team puts up more than 22.0 points.

-- Texas State is 1-1 against the spread and 1-1 overall when the team churns out over 380.0 yards.
+- Texas State is 1-1 against the spread and 1-1 overall when the team totals over 380.0 yards.

-- The Bobcats have turned the ball over 15 times this season, eight more turnovers than the Ragin' Cajuns have forced (7).
+- The Bobcats have turned the ball over eight more times (15 total) than the Ragin' Cajuns have forced a turnover (7) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.